datastring/hugo-codex/content/blog/hello-world.md

 date: 2023-03-18
 description: 'This must be the fourth time I have started a blog and abandoned it.
 That changes today.'
 ---
-*This was inspired by Herman's own [Hello World!](https://herman.bearblog.dev/hello-world/) post.
-Please check them out.*
+To wrap it up, if you take anything from this post, let it be:

->"Clarity requires thinking.
-Thinking requires writing."
+>“Clarity requires thinking.
+Thinking requires writing.”

 This must be the fourth time I have started a blog.
 I haven't been very successful at being a consistent content producer.
 That changes today.
 I made a promise I can't break.
 I have made a real commitment to someone in my life, who I rather not disappoint.